fvrests/lavender/readme.md

 $ git clone git@github.com:fvrests/lavender.git && cd lavender
 ```

-- sign up for [OpenWeather API](https://home.openweathermap.org/users/sign_upgenerate) and generate a new API key
+- sign up for [OpenWeather API](https://home.openweathermap.org/users/sign_up) and generate a new API key (you'll be using the Current Weather Data API - the free tier should be sufficient)

 - within the .env.example file, paste your key directly after "VITE_WEATHER_KEY=" and rename the file to .env